dentalreferrals/dentalreferrals/source/includes/_drafts.md

 Parameter | Type | Description
 --------- | ---- | ------------
-status | String | One of: `success` or `error` draft_id | Numeric | The unique numeric reference of the draft within Dental Referrals Web Application. urn | String | `URN` code of the referral that will be associated with this record once the draft is submitted by the user ptguid | String | `PTGUID` (`Patient GUID`) value that was created as a `Base64` hash of the `API KEY` + `patient_identifier` request parameter.
+status | String | One of: `success` or `error`. draft_id | Numeric | The unique numeric reference of the draft within <a href="https://app.dental-referrals.org" target="_blank">Dental Referrals Web Application</a>. urn | String | `URN` code of the referral that will be associated with this record once the draft is submitted by the user. ptguid | String | `PTGUID` (`Patient GUID`) value that was created as a `Base64` hash of the `API KEY` + `patient_identifier` request parameter.
 This parameter will only be present in the response if patient_identifier was provided to the [Save Draft](#save-draft) request.